ocaml-gospel/gospel/docs/docs/language/formulae.md

 interpret `A && B` as a lazy operator (as in OCaml) and `A /\ B` as a strict operator.

-A noticeable difference w.r.t. the OCaml syntax is that infix operators can be chained in Gospel.
-One can write `0 <= n < 100`, for instance, and it is interpreted as `0 <= n /\ n < 100`.
+A noticeable difference WRT the OCaml syntax is that infix operators can be chained in Gospel.
+One can write `0 <= n < 100`, for instance, and it's interpreted as `0 <= n /\ n < 100`.